What We Do

 Doug came to Penn in 1998 and served as Director of Housing Services until 2009.
 In that role he shepherded the formation of a successful financial and operational model to support the newly created College House system.
 A double alumnus from Kent State University, Doug earned his Bachelor of Arts in Social Work/Counseling and a Master’s of Education in Higher Education Administration and, prior to coming to Penn, served there as Associate Director of Residence Services.

-William Cullina has been named the F. Otto Haas Executive Director of the University of Pennsylvania’s Morris Arboretum.
-He will assume the new job July 8, succeeding Paul W. Meyer, who served the Arboretum for 43 years, 28 years as executive director.
+William Cullina was recently named the F. Otto Haas Executive Director of the University of Pennsylvania’s Morris Arboretum.

 Since 2011, Cullina has been the president and chief executive officer of the Coastal Maine Botanical Garden, in Boothbay.
 Previously, Cullina was the nursery director and head propagator at the New England Wildflower Society in Massachusetts.